Ressobe/rusted-c/README.md

 The project also includes sample programs written in the interpreted language.

 ## Language
-Checkout [documentation](./docs/DOCS.md) for more information about Rusted-C
+Check out [documentation](./docs/DOCS.md) for more information about Rusted-C

 ## Project Structure